iainhouston/iainhouston.github.io/_posts/2024-04-06-Miles_Mode.markdown

 It is a simple short tune written by John Coltrane and performed by him and the great quartet of 1962 consisting of

--  John Coltrane – saxophone
+-  John Coltrane – tenor saxophone

 -  Jimmy Garrison – double bass